-This retreat is suitable for people who have attended an eight week mindfulness–based cognitive therapy course, or similar.
+This retreat is suitable for people who have attended an 8 week mindfulness based cognitive therapy course, or similar.
 It is also relevant for those training to be mindfulness teachers, as well as more experienced teachers.

 Download the guidelines for the online retreat for additional information.

 Jake began practising meditation in 1995.
 He completed a three-year meditation teacher training with Christina Feldman.
 Since 2007, Jake has led retreats at Gaia House and other centres around the UK and elsewhere in Europe.
 He has also trained as a teacher of mindfulness-based approaches at Bangor University and has led eight-week mindfulness courses since 2012.
 He now teaches with a range of organisations including Bodhi College, London Insight Meditation, the Mindfulness Network, Brussels Mindfulness, and the European network of Associations of Mindfulness Based Approaches.
 A former college teacher, he has Master’s Degrees in Buddhist Studies and Philosophy.